raspberrypilearning/cd-dice-roller/en/step_4.md

 ## Roll two Dice

-To get the option to roll 2 dice, you will need something to allow the user to choose if they want one or two dice.
+To get the option to roll 2 dice, you'll need something to allow the user to choose if they want one or two dice.

 --- task ---